tamunoWoks/python_notebook/lists_and_tuples_2.md

 ```
 This program never has an error, because if `len(spam) > 0` is `False` (that is, the list in `spam` is empty), then short-circuiting the and operator means that Python doesn’t bother running the `spam[0] == 'cat'` code that would cause the `IndexError` error.
 Keep this short-circuiting behavior in mind when you write code that involves the `and` and `or` operators.

+## Sequence Data Types
+Lists aren’t the only data types that represent ordered sequences of values.
+Strings and lists are actually similar if you consider a string to be a “list” of single text characters.
+The Python sequence data types include lists, strings, range objects returned by range(), and tuples.
+&nbsp;&nbsp;&nbsp;&nbsp;Many of the things you can do with lists can also be done with strings and other values of sequence types.
+For example: